THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 We stayed on the dock so we can take advantage of easily getting on and off the boat.
 Tuesday we dropped our torn spinnaker off at the Doyle sail loft to see about a repair.

 I did 7 loads of laundry (washing all towels, clothes from the trip down, and two sets of sheets).
 Normally we don’t wear that much clothes, but because of the chop, Starry Horizons was covered in salt and therefore our clothes got covered in salt.

 David gave Starry Horizons a really good scrub down with the dock water on Monday, and Tuesday he polished all the stainless and removed rust spots.
 I pulled out our bikes and checked them over, taking them for a spin.
 We will definitely be using our bikes while in NZ.

 One of our projects for cyclone season is to sort through all of our stuff and get rid of things we don’t feel we need after 2 years of cruising.
 So we’ve been pulling stuff out of lockers and sorting through items, putting a few up for sale.

-Of course, Starry Horizons is going to be sparkly clean when we leave her so I’ve been deep cleaning the inside.
+Of course, Starry Horizons is going to be sparkly clean when we leave her in Whangarei, so I’ve been deep cleaning the inside.